-21. The trustee may, without altering the object of the crowdfunding campaign, revise the terms of the campaign, notably to make certain clarifications about the fundraising goal or the method for distributing the disposing of a residue.
+21. The trustee may, without altering the object of the crowdfunding campaign, revise the terms of the campaign, notably to make certain clarifications about the fundraising goal or the method for disposing of a residue.

-However, if the crowdfunding campaign specifies that an express fundraising goal must be met before the donations can be withdrawn from the trust and transferred to the beneficiary, the trustee may not revise the terms of the campaign to stipulate a lesser fundraising goal.
+However, if the crowdfunding campaign specifies that an express fundraising goal must be met before the donations can be withdrawn, the trustee may not revise the terms of the campaign to stipulate a lesser fundraising goal.